 As in the qualitative case, when the perturbation $\perturbation$ is fixed, we can encode in polynomial time in a \WTG the conservative semantics described in $\sem[\perturbation]{\game}$.
-Unfortunately, the value of \WTG{s} is not always computable since associated decision problems (in particular the \emph{value problem} that requires to decide if the value of a given configuration is below a given threshold) are undecidable \cite{BrihayeBruyereRaskin-05, BouyerBrihayeBruyereRaskin-07, BrihayeGeeraertsNarayananKrishnaManasaMonmegeTrivedi-14}.
-However, in subclasses of \WTG{s} where the value function can be computed, like acyclic \WTG{s} (in 2-\EXP~\cite{Bus19}) or divergent \WTG{s} (that we recall in Section~\ref{sec:divergent}, in 3-\EXP~\cite{BusattoGastonMonmegeReynier-17}), the fixed-perturbation robust value is also computable (if the modified game falls in the subclass).
+Unfortunately, the value of \WTG{s} is not always computable since the associated decision problems (in particular the \emph{value problem} that requires to decide if the value of a given configuration is below a given threshold) are undecidable \cite{BrihayeBruyereRaskin-05, BouyerBrihayeBruyereRaskin-07, BrihayeGeeraertsNarayananKrishnaManasaMonmegeTrivedi-14}.
+However, in subclasses of \WTG{s} where the value function can be computed, like acyclic \WTG{s} (where every path in the graph of the \WTG{s} is acyclic, decidable in 2-\EXP~\cite{Bus19}) or divergent \WTG{s} (that we recall in Section~\ref{sec:divergent}, in 3-\EXP~\cite{BouyerCassezFleuryLarsen-04,BusattoGastonMonmegeReynier-17}), the fixed-perturbation robust value is also computable (if the modified game falls in the subclass).
 In particular, we obtain:

 \begin{proposition} We can compute the fixed-perturbation robust value of a \WTG that is acyclic (in 2-\EXP) or divergent (in 3-\EXP), for all possible initial configurations. \end{proposition}